ramirobarrasoto/ramirobarrasoto/README.md

 Here is some info about me to get you started:
 I am Ramiro Barra Soto, Full Stack Developer💻 I enjoy team work and building new things.
-I am passionate about technology 📡, build things with my hands 👍 and soccer ⚽.
+I am passionate about technology 📡, build things with my hands 👍 and sports ⚽.

 📛 My pronouns: He/his